-2 new COVID-19 cases confirmed across eastern New Mexico
+2 new COVID-19 cases confirmed across Eastern New Mexico

 CURRY COUNTY, N.M.
-(KFDA) - New Mexico State health officials have confirmed 134 new COVID-19 cases across the state with two of those being in eastern New Mexico counties.
+(KFDA) - New Mexico State health officials have confirmed an additional 127 positive COVID-19 cases across the state today with two of those being in Eastern New Mexico counties.

 One additional Curry County resident and one additional Roosevelt County resident have tested positive for COVID-19.